RishitTheshiya/courseapp/README.md

-# Course App Backend
+# Course App

-This is the backend for a course purchasing platform where admins can create courses and users can buy them using Stripe payments.
+This is the app for a course purchasing platform where admins can create courses and users can buy them using Stripe payments.

 Built with Node.js, Express, MongoDB, Stripe, and Cloudinary.